-The focus of the recovery phase is regaining full strength and flexibility in the quads muscles.
+The focus of the recovery phase with a pulled quad is regaining full strength and flexibility in the quads muscles.
 People are often scared to exercise after a quadriceps injury, but actually, exercises are a vital part of rehab following a pulled quad.
 Not only do they help to strengthen the muscles and restore function, they also help the muscle to heal in the right way.

-Exercises help to ensure that as the muscle fibres start to knit back together, the right stresses and strains are put through them so that the fibres align properly to give full strength and elasticity, without which there is greater risk of future injury.
+Exercises help to ensure that as the muscle fibers start to knit back together, the right stresses and strains are put through them so that the fibers align properly to give full strength and elasticity, without which there is greater risk of future injury.

 Stage 1: Isometric Exercises: This is when the muscle tightens but doesn’t change length e.g. clenching your glutes.
 Strengthens without the risk of further injury

 Stage 2: Isotonic Exercises: This is where the you work the muscle whilst moving e.g. bending and straightening your elbow while holding a weight

 Stage 3: Functional Exercises: Sport or activity specific exercises such as running, jumping and kicking

 For a full range of exercises suitable for a pulled quad visit the quadriceps exercises section.